 The multiple nuclei growth model suggests that new clusters grew for a variety of reasons.
 Certain activities require specialized facilities.
 Many similar activities benefit from being located near one another because they create synergies, but certain dissimilar activities are detrimental to one another.
 Finally, some activities require low-cost, less desirable locations.

-In this article we discussed several urban growth models that describe how cities grow.
-First, the concentric circle model recognized that most cities tend to grow outward in a circular manner from the central business district.
+In this article, we discussed several urban growth models that describe how cities grow.
+First, the concentric circle model recognized that most cities tend to grow outward circularly from the central business district.
 This was because transportation between cities was mainly by rail, which caused manufacturing activity to locate around the downtown rail station.
 This resulted in other land uses developing in a circular pattern around the central hub in concentric circles.
-Later, this growth pattern broke down and in the 1930’s the sector growth model was created.
+Later, this growth pattern broke down and in the 1930s the sector growth model was created.
 It found that growth tended to happen in wedges that cut across the original rings.
 This happened because the city’s internal transportation networks made it easier for companies to distribute goods.
-Around the same time the axial growth model was created and recognized the impact of mass transportation to show that cities tended to grow along major transportation routes.
+Around the same time, the axial growth model was created and recognized the impact of mass transportation to show that cities tended to grow along major transportation routes.
 Finally, the multiple nuclei model of growth emphasized that activities in a city occur in clusters.
-It recognized the impact of suburban shopping centers and office parks and the decreased importance on the central business district.
+It recognized the impact of suburban shopping centers and office parks and the decreased importance of the central business district.

 Moving outside the central business district, there are either low-income areas with poor quality residences and little business activity or areas growing due to urban revitalization and gentrification efforts.
 Depending on the current condition, the market could experience declining values or significant growth opportunities for both commercial and residential properties.
 In general, these areas are highly desirable for young, urban professionals who like the hip city lifestyle but cannot afford to live in the heart of downtown.